-Formerly BIBM2321 Introduction to Judaism, MIN447-1

-A survey of the major practices, beliefs, and values of Judaism.
+Formerly BIBM2321 Introduction to Judaism, MIN447-1 A survey of the major practices, beliefs, and values of Judaism.
 3 Semester Hours

-BIBL 2321 Introduction to the Pentateuch
+BIBL 2328 Introduction to the Torah

-Formerly BIB333

-An examination of the geographical, historical, and theological content of the first five books of the Bible.
+Formerly BIBL2321 Introduction to the Pentateuch, BIB333 An examination of the geographical, historical, and theological content of the first five books of the Bible.
 3 Semester Hours